Shre-3/PQChat/README.md

 # PQChat

-A post-quantum secure chat application using Kyber for key encapsulation and Dilithium for digital signatures.
+A post-quantum secure chat application using Kyber for key encapsulation facilitating a quantum safe messaging experience.

 ## Features